The page has been translated by Gen AI.

 Memorymemorywindows_memory_commit_limitCommit limit

-Windows Exporter enables most collectors by default, but you can configure only the collectors you want.
+Windows Exporter enables most collectors by default, but you can configure only the desired collectors.

-CPU, memory, when you want to use only logical disks:
+If you want to use only CPU, memory, and logical disk collectors:

 Color mode

-# --collector.enabled option disables the default and activates only the specified Collector
+# The --collector.enabled option disables defaults and enables only the listed collectors

 .\windows_exporter.exe --collectors.enabled="memory,logical_disk"

-# --collector.enabled option disables the default and activates only the specified Collector
+# The --collector.enabled option disables defaults and enables only the listed collectors

 .\windows_exporter.exe --collectors.enabled="memory,logical_disk"

-Even without disabling unused collectors, Windows Exporter will collect only the collectors specified in the option when using –collector.enabled.
+Windows Exporter does not need you to disable unused collectors; using --collector.enabled will collect only the collectors specified in the option.

 Color mode